dealfonso/jsfb/README.md

 - `data-fb-separate-folders-from-files`: Whether to separate the folders from the files.
 If `true`, the files will always be shown before any other file.
 The default value is `true`.
 - `data-fb-on-file-click`: A function to be called when a file is clicked.
 - `data-fb-on-file-double-click`: A function to be called when a file is double clicked.
-- `data-fb-on-file-html-element-created`: A function to be called when the html element that represents the file is created.
+- `data-fb-on-html-created`: A function to be called when the html element that represents the file is created.

 And a set of callbacks that will be used to create a context menu for the files: